-- (a) Any void between adjacent opposed electrodes which reduces the nominal dielectric thickness by more than 50% along a line perpendicular to adjacent electrodes. - (b) Any void or pin-hole in the ceramic cover plate which reduces the thickness of the cover plate to less than 0.08mm or less than the nominal dielectric thickness between adjacent opposed electrodes, whichever is less.
+- (a) Any void between adjacent opposed electrodes which reduces the nominal dielectric thickness by more than 50% along a line perpendicular to adjacent electrodes.
+Voids criteria are not applicable to ceramic chip capacitors with dielectric thickness less than 10μm. - (b) Any void or pin-hole in the ceramic cover plate which reduces the thickness of the cover plate to less than 0.08mm or less than the nominal dielectric thickness between adjacent opposed electrodes, whichever is less.